GoTolstoy/tolstoy-toly-kb/products/play/product/onsite/functions/sharing-tolstoy-on-social-media-and-sms.md

-## How to Share Tolstoy on Social Media and SMS
+## Sharing Tolstoy on Social Media and SMS

 ### This guide is applicable to:
 - Onsite (branching widgets or founder videos and embeds)